DocumentWDP-7

 3. Maintain backward compatibility within the namespace

-4. Assign namespace to appropriate software artifact
+4. Assign namespace to the appropriate software artifact

 7.2 Boundary Selection